-Mayor Ed Murray announced Wednesday that Seattle is suing the federal government due to recent threats regarding “sanctuary cities.”
+Mayor Ed Murray announced Wednesday that Seattle is filing a lawsuit against the Trump administration.
+The lawsuit concerns recent threats regarding “sanctuary cities.”

 “Once again, this new administration has decided to bully,” Mayor Murray stated on Wednesday.
 “But bullying and misstating the facts will not stand in the way of how the real laws in this country are enforced.”